Orlando, Florida: Television

-Orlando is the center of the 19th-largest media market in the United States according to Nielsen Media Research as of the 2010–2011 TV season.
-Three major network affiliates operate in the city: WKMG-TV 6 (CBS), WFTV 9 (ABC) and Fox O&O WOFL 35.
+Orlando is the center of the 15th-largest media market in the United States according to Nielsen Media Research as of the 2024–2025 TV season.
+Four major network affiliates are licensed to the city: WKMG-TV 6 (CBS), WFTV 9 (ABC), and the Fox O&O WOFL 35, which is located in nearby Lake Mary.
 WFTV and WOFL operate additional stations in Orlando, with WFTV operating independent station WRDQ 27 and WOFL operating MyNetworkTV O&O WRBW 65.
 The market's NBC affiliate, WESH 2, is licensed to Daytona Beach and also owns and operates CW affiliate WKCF 18, licensed to Clermont; both stations operate out of studios based in nearby Eatonville.

-The city is also served by three public television stations: WUCF-TV 24, the market's PBS member station operated by the University of Central Florida, and two independent stations: Daytona State College's WDSC-TV 15 in New Smyrna Beach and Eastern Florida State College's WEFS 68 in Cocoa.
+The city is also served by three public television stations: WUCF-TV 24, the market's PBS member station operated by the University of Central Florida, and two independent stations: Daytona State College's WDSC-TV 15 in Daytona Beach and Eastern Florida State College's WEFS 68 in Cocoa.

-Four Spanish-language channels are licensed in Orlando, including UniMás O&O WOTF-DT 43 and Telemundo affiliate WTMO-CD 31.
-Univision affiliate WVEN-TV 43, which operates WOTF-DT under a LMA, is based in Daytona Beach.
+Four Spanish-language channels serve Orlando, with UniMás O&O WRCF-CD 29 and Telemundo O&O WTMO-CD 31 licensed to the city.
+Univision O&O WVEN-TV 43, which also owns and operates WRCF-CD, is licensed to Melbourne and based in nearby Altamonte Springs.
 Several English-language stations also operate Spanish-language subchannels.

-The city's cable system is run by Bright House Networks, which merged with Charter in May 2016, and is now called Spectrum.
+The city's cable system is run by Charter under its Spectrum branding, which absorbed Bright House Networks in May 2016.
 Spectrum operates News 13, a cable-exclusive regional 24/7 news channel which covers Central Florida news, including that of Orlando.

-Orlando is also home to NBC Sports' Golf Channel cable television network.
-Facilities, including studios and administration, are located at 7580 Golf Channel Drive, just blocks from the I-Drive tourism corridor.